-First-generation CDNs were created to meet the increased demand for speed-up websites loading, music, and video streaming and to accommodate expanding volumes of content.
+First-generation CDNs were created to meet the increased demand for speed-up website loading, music, and video streaming and to accommodate expanding volumes of content.

 Finally, it enabled companies to sell products or services and handle all requests from online shoppers without incurring significant revenue losses due to IT infrastructure issues.